 BGMEA joins global alliance urging digital labelling

-The BGMEA joined a global alliance urging governments around the world to modernise the domestic fashion labelling requirements and support the use of more sustainable digital labels.
+Bangladesh Garments Manufacturers and Exporters Association (BGMEA) joins a global alliance urging governments around the world to modernise the domestic fashion labelling requirements and support the use of more sustainable digital labels, said a press release on Wednesday.

-The President of BGMEA Faruque Hassan signed a letter on 4 April, said a press release.
+A letter signed by BGMEA President Faruque Hassan calls upon the governments to amend national regulations to allow the adoption of fully digital labelling.

 Keeping the information with the product would increase its longevity in the circular economy resulting in the chance for resale, upcycling, or recycling.